Duong37/capisoft-interndocs/backend/docs/task.md

 - Using Axios & TanStack Query integrate all endpoints you have created from your backend.
 - Ensure full functionality of the to-do for both admins and users
 - Implement examples of skeleton loading, infinite scrolling, and optimistic updating

+***Task 7: Link the global auth state to the backend you created***

+- Leave the theming of your project as-is.
+Modify the private routes views to make if a proper to-do list app.
+- Here you will have full creative freedom to create a UI, which **fully accommodates all your endpoints**.
+- Use Chakra-UI for all components and keeps a consistent styled system, just like before